 Saving children’s lives

-Today, Bishara is a smiling five-year-old.
+Today, Bishara is a smiling six-year-old.
 But at 15 months old, she almost died from hunger.

 We treated her with medicine and high-nutrient food.
 When she was well enough to go home, we gave her weekly check-ups until she was strong again.

 When a devastating earthquake struck Nepal in 2015, Sabita was eight months pregnant.

 Her home was destroyed and she was worried about the safety of her baby.
 Luckily, our emergency team had set up a health clinic nearby to help people affected by the earthquake.
 So, when Sabita's baby came, she got the best possible care.
 With her delivery attended by an experienced doctor and nurse, baby Phurpu was born safely.